-Millennials present a unique challenge to marketers.
-They both remember a world before the internet and smartphones, and are fully fluent in what has become everyday modern technology.
-They have access to more information at their fingertips than any previous generation, and use their mobile devices 14% more than Generation X.
+Marketing to Millennials presents a unique challenge to marketers.
+They both remember a world before the internet and smartphones and are fully fluent in what has become everyday modern technology.
+Millennials have access to more information at their fingertips than any previous generation and use their mobile devices 14% more than Generation X.

 We dive more into these two key focus areas in this post.